 It is still a matter of debate whether urate is casually associated with risk of kidney disease represented by the level of estimated glomerular filter rate (eGFR).
 This study is aimed to evaluate the causal association between urate and eGFR, exploiting pleiotropic variants among the instrument variables to search for the alternative pathway for the progression of the kidney disease.
 We applied two-sample mendelian randomization (MR) approach using summary statistics from published genome-wide association studies.
 We used Global Urate Genetics Consortium to obtain the genetic instruments for the effect of urate (n = 110 347).
 Data on the association of these genetic variants with eGFR were obtained from the CKDGen Consortium (n =133 814).
 Data on the association of genetic variants with urate and with eGFR were combined to estimate the effect of urate on eGFR.
 There was a 0.01 ml min per 1.73 m2 decrease (95% CI: -0.03, 0.01) in eGFR per SD (mg/dl) increment in urate level.
 The results were consistent among the three different sets of instruments for urate, but there was an evidence of pleiotropy in the instruments.
 We performed two sample MR of possible risk factors (candidate exposures), associated with the pleiotropic variants, against eGFR using pleiotropic SNPs as instruments for each candidate exposure.
 The MR results suggested that celiac disease, triglyceride and LDL cholesterol can be influenced on eGFR level.
 Overall, our findings do not support a causal role of urate in eGFR but suggests alternative risk factors for kidney function.

+Strategy one:

+what are the causal risk factors for disease?

+MR can be used - hypothesis-driven (HD) or hypothesis-free (HF)

+HD has lower multiple testing challenges of HF has higher coverage.

+Recent MR methods are used to avoid bias in MR due to SNPs that violate assumptions.
+Here we exploit those outlier SNPs to learn about new causal factors for an outcome

+1. Mendelian randomization can be used to infer the causal relationship between phenotypes

+2. Mendelian randomization is now computationally automatable using only GWAS summary data, and one advantage of this is to rapidly perform hypothesis-free scans for new causal relationships for a particular trait.

+3. This has two problems however, the multiple testing burden is high, and each of the estimates is liable to be biased if the MR assumptions are not met.

+4. The assumptions of MR are that SNPs influence the outcome through only the exposure (vertical pleiotropy)

+5. If the assumptions are violated, particularly if the SNP influences the outcome through some other pathway (horizontal pleiotropy) then this will bias the estimate

+6. If there are many instruments then one can use a range of methods to avoid bias arising from some instruments exhibiting horizontal pleiotropy

+7. These methods tend to involve meta-analysing the causal estimates from each SNP whilst being robust to outliers, where outliers arise due to violations in assumptions

+However, outliers are not necessarily

 Introduction